New Zealand Post-Study Work Visa 2026: 3-Year Open Work Visa, Eligibility & PR Pathway

 Step 3: Submit Online Application

-Create an account on Immigration New Zealand's online portal, complete the PSWV application form, upload all supporting documents, and pay the visa fee of approximately NZD $700.
+Create an account on Immigration New Zealand's online portal, complete the PSWV application form, upload all supporting documents, and pay the total visa cost of NZD $1,670 for offshore Indian (Band C / Rest of World) applicants — comprising the NZD $320 visa fee plus the NZD $1,350 immigration levy (ref: immigration.govt.nz/new-zealand-visas/visas/visa/post-study-work-visa).
 The entire online submission typically takes 30–60 minutes if all documents are ready.

 Step 4: Await Processing